rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-mariadb/index.md

 {{< image src="Module_Overview.svg" title="Module Overview">}}

-The MariaDB database module contains two applications, together providing a mariadb database server to be used in other [rollyourown.xyz](https://rollyourown.xyz) projects.
+The MariaDB database module contains two applications, together providing a mariadb database server to be used in other rollyourown projects.

 ### MariaDB

 The mariadb application is deployed from the [mariadb.org](https://mariadb.org) repositories and [`mysql_secure_installation`](https://mariadb.com/kb/en/mysql_secure_installation/) configuration is carried out to prevent root account access from outside the local host, remove anonymous user accounts and remove the test database.
-A dedicated database user is created so that further databases and users can be provisioned by terraform scripts from the control node as part of [rollyourown.xyz](https://rollyourown.xyz) project deployment.
+A dedicated database user is created so that further databases and users can be provisioned by terraform scripts from the control node as part of rollyourown project deployment.

 ### Consul